+Fault symptom

+Fault description and corrective actions

+trips frequently: More precisely the overtemperature indicator on the front panel is illuminated but the "Err" text is not visible on the display.

+Corrective actions:

+- Check the liner, clean using pressurized air and replace the liner if it is damaged or worn. - Check the wire pressure setting and adjust if needed. - Check the drive rolls for wear and replace if needed. - Ensure that the filler metal spool can rotate without too much resistance.
+Adjust the brake hub if needed. - If the fault persists despite performing these actions, try replacing the torch. - If the fault persists despite replacing the torch, contact an ESAB authorized service technician.

+trips frequently: More precisely the overtemperature indicator on the front panel is illuminated and the text "Err" is visible in the display.

+Corrective actions:

-Fault symptom Fault description and corrective actions The overheating protection trips frequently: More precisely the overtemperature indicator on the front panel is illuminated but the "Err" Overtemperature warning - The wire feeder is approaching a critical temperature level.
-The weld that is already in progress may be completed, but a new weld cannot be started until the overtemperature warning disappears.
-For more information about the overheating protection, see the "CONTROL PANEL" chapter. text is not visible on the Corrective actions: Check the liner, clean using pressurized air and replace the liner if it is damaged or worn.
-Check the wire pressure setting and adjust if needed.
-Check the drive rolls for wear and replace if needed.
-Ensure that the filler metal spool can rotate without too much resistance.
-Adjust the brake hub if needed.
-If the fault persists despite performing these actions, try replacing the torch.
-If the fault persists despite replacing the torch, contact an ESAB authorized service technician.
-The overheating protection trips frequently: More precisely the overtemperature indicator Overtemperature error - The wire feeder has reached a critical temperature level and the ongoing weld is suspended.
-For more information about the overheating protection, see the "CONTROL PANEL" chapter. on the front panel is Corrective actions: Illuminated and the text "Err" is visible in the display.
-Check the liner, clean using pressurized air and replace the liner if it is damaged or worn.
-Check the wire pressure setting and adjust if needed.
-Check the drive rolls for wear and replace if needed.
-Ensure that the filler metal spool can rotate without too much resistance.
-Adjust the brake hub if needed.
-Restart the wire feeder.
-If the fault persists, check the liner, clean using pressurized air and replace the liner if it is damaged or worn.
-If the fault persists despite performing these actions, try replacing the torch.
-If the fault persists despite replacing the torch, contact an ESAB authorized service technician.
-The wire feed is slow/stiff Corrective actions: when moving through the wire feed mechanism.
+- Check the liner, clean using pressurized air and replace the liner if it is damaged or worn. - Check the wire pressure setting and adjust if needed. - Check the drive rolls for wear and replace if needed. - Ensure that the filler metal spool can rotate without too much resistance.
+Adjust the brake hub if needed. - Restart the wire feeder. - If the fault persists, check the liner, clean using pressurized air and replace the liner if it is damaged or worn. - If the fault persists despite performing these actions, try replacing the torch. - If the fault persists despite replacing the torch, contact an ESAB authorized service technician.

+The wire feed is slow/stiff when moving through the wire feed mechanism.

+Corrective actions:

 Clean the liners and other mechanical parts of the wire feed mechanism using pressurized air.